Code-Institute-Submissions/Project2_SiMem/README.md

 This way there is no question on how to navigate the game and keep the focus on beating SiMem

-### As a general user I want to Have the option to reduce the intensity of the brightness on my screen.
+### As a general user I want to have the option to reduce the intensity of the brightness on my screen.

 Testing completed with the lights off while in the dark to evaluate the difference in intensity of the light.